kritomas/asynchrono/implementation/cooperative-multitasking-example/README.md

 A more advanced example.
 This one loads every python script in the `autorun` directory and runs them as a separate task.
 These scripts must have a `main` global function (sounds familiar?), which takes the scheduler as its sole argument.

-The `main` function should have `yield` keywords dotted around.
+The `main` function should have `yield` statements dotted around.
 These are used to return control back to the scheduler, so that other tasks may execute.

 Note that no threads nor processes are ever created.